This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This monument to the heroes and martyrs of the movement shows how willing the people of Mississippi are to embrace the pain of the past to heal and move forward.

 If you’re in the city to visit the museums in Jackson, MS, don’t miss this one!
+It’s one of the best tourist attractions in the city.

-8. Medgar Evers House
+8. Medgar Evers Home

 I was surprised I did not know anything about Medgar Evers, and I am glad that I learned about his Civil Rights activism.